-For example, in 2015, we recorded a net remeasurement loss of \$89 million on bolivar-denominated net monetary assets, primarily related to cash deposits in Venezuela, as a result of our evaluation of evolving economic conditions in Venezuela, including the devaluation of the Venezuelan bolivar in 2013.
+In 2015, we recorded a net remeasurement loss of \$89 million on bolivar-denominated net monetary assets, primarily related to cash deposits in Venezuela.
+This loss was recorded as a result of our evaluation of evolving economic conditions in Venezuela, including the devaluation of the Venezuelan bolivar in 2013 and the subsequent changes to Venezuela's foreign currency exchange mechanisms, in addition to our expectation of Venezuela's responses to changes in its economy, and continued volatility.